 We will continue to purchase Blackstone and Macmillan products in other formats that are not impacted by the embargoes.

-We will continue to add new eBook and eAudiobook content to the digital collection, choosing items from other publishers.
+We will continue to add new eBook and eAudiobook content to our digital collection, choosing items from other publishers.

 Previously-published Macmillan eBooks and Blackstone eAudiobooks already in the digital collection will not be affected.